 Hospitalized for nearly nine weeks, Carrie received 9 blood transfusions, and 591 units of plasma through 29 plasma infusions in an attempt to balance her blood and slow down the disease.
 However, plasma therapy was only a temporary solution and was discontinued after the initial round of treatments.
-Plasma is a supportive therapy which has not been proven safe or effective in aHUS.
-In fact, studies show that within the first year after diagnosis, 65 per cent of all aHUS patients die, require dialysis or have permanent kidney damage, despite plasma exchange or plasma infusion.
+Plasma is a supportive therapy that has not been proven safe or effective in aHUS.
+In fact, studies show that within the first year after diagnosis, 65 percent of all aHUS patients die, require dialysis or have permanent kidney damage, despite plasma exchange or plasma infusion.

 While Carrie’s condition is now stable, months later she has still has not been able to fully return to work.
 Carrie fears that a relapse in her aHUS could strike at any time and that complications from a blood clot could potentially take her life.